x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deployment-ref/ms-exch-setupreadiness-iisurlrewritenotinstalled.md

 ::: moniker range="exchserver-2019"

-Microsoft Exchange Server 2019 (CU11) setup can't continue because the local computer requires additional software.
-You must install this software before Exchange 2019 setup can continue.
+Microsoft Exchange Server 2019 (CU11) setup can't continue because the local computer requires more software.
+Install this software to continue the Exchange 2019 setup.

 Exchange 2019 (CU11) and higher setup requires **IIS URL Rewrite Module 2.1** to be installed on the computer before installation can continue.